Alt text: Six people in formal attire stand confidently against a gray background.

 Reflections from the Past: Learning from Hyconn and Other Innovators

-Hyconn’s story is a familiar tale in the tech industry—a promising start marred by scaling and market misfit.
+Hyconn’s story is a familiar tale in the tech industry—a promising start marred by scaling obstacles and market misfit.
 This story mirrors that of Theranos, a story ripe for an HBO miniseries, and highlights the difficulties of translating a sensational idea into a lasting business.
 The entrepreneurial path, like outlasting LA traffic, is risky with unpredictable obstacles.

 Top 5 Things to Sleep On for Aspiring Entrepreneurs